PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/112.png)

-### Add credit to your LunaNode account.
+#### Add credit to your LunaNode account

-Once you’ve clicked “ Deposit credit “, you get to set how much you want to top up your account with and how you want to pay for it.
+Once you’ve clicked "Deposit credit", you get to set how much you want to top up your account with and how you want to pay for it.
 LunaNode and BTCPay Server will cost between 10$USD and 20$USD p/m.
 Compared to Voltage.cloud, you do get full access to your Virtual Private Server (VPS from here on) and therefore have some more control over your server.
 After you’ve created your new account, LunaNode sends a verification email.
 Once you verify the account, compared to Voltage, you now immediately get presented to top up your account balance.
 This balance is needed to pay for the server space and hosting cost.

-### How to deploy a new server?
+#### How to deploy a new server?

 In this guide, we will go through the setup by creating a set of API keys and using the BTCPay Server launcher made by LunaNode.